 Presentation at the U.N. in Geneva

-At the International Federation for Information Processing’s (IFIP) World Computer Congress (WCC) 2018 in Poznan, Poland, last September, Shamika N. Sirimanne, the Director of the Division on Technology and Logistics at UNCTAD, called for Collaboration between the United Nations Commission on Science and Technology for Development (CSTD) and IFIP.
-IFIP is a UNESCO-affiliated body (IFIP will be celebrating its 60th Birthday in UNESCO’s Paris HQ in Spring 2020) and closer links between the organisations are being sought and forged from both directions.
+At the International Federation for Information Processing’s (IFIP) World Computer Congress (WCC) 2018 in Poznan, Poland, in September 2018, Shamika N. Sirimanne, the Director of the Division on Technology and Logistics at UNCTAD, called for Collaboration between the United Nations Commission on Science and Technology for Development (CSTD) and IFIP.
+IFIP, as a UNESCO-affiliated body (IFIP will be celebrating its 60th Birthday in UNESCO’s Paris HQ in Spring 2020) also seeks closer links, and moves between the organisations are being forged from both directions.

 The two priority themes and two additional concerns for the 22nd session of CSTD, in May 2019, were: